jawira/blog.jawira.com/_posts/2022-05-02-defining-dynamic-host-rule-in-traefik-v2.md

 We can also specify a custom rule for a service, this custom rule will override the default rule.

-For example we want to use `my-foo.localhost`, to do so we simple add a new `label`:
+For example, we want to use `my-foo.localhost`, to do so we simply add a new `label`:

 ```diff
 # ...